 Importance of Self in Karate

 Inherent in the learning of karate’s physical techniques is the education of your mind, and the revealing, to yourself, of your true nature.
 Those who find the learning and practice of authentic karate too difficult, and the majority do, fail to grasp the importance of the self.
 Genuine karate training is about self protection, achieved through self discipline and self discovery.
-It is not about fighting others, about winning, it’s about the struggle with your ‘self’, and your determination not to loose.
+It is not about fighting others, about winning, it’s about the struggle with your ‘self’, and your determination not to lose.
 As well as efficiency of physical movement, authentic karate brings about clarity of thought and a perception of the world denied those whose mind remains cluttered by dreams of ‘other things’.

 As you move ever deeper into the study of real karate, you will discover the need to give more than you take, to listen more than you speak, and to strive for a sense of balance that brings with it a deep and meaningful sense of contentment.
 From such a place, it is possible to chart a course through life that is peaceful.
 From a position of strength and confidence you can choose to be humble and considerate, making the world a better place to live for you and those you come into contact with.
 Is this utopia (?), hardly; just an opportunity to change how you think and interact with those who populate your daily life.
-If you don’t fight, you never loose, like I said, karate is not about wining a fight; it’s about not loosing one…see?
+If you don’t fight, you never lose, like I said, karate is not about wining a fight; it’s about not losing one…see?

 Meaning of Shin Gi Tai